 The OX-extractable metal phase is more likely influenced by short-range-order minerals (Parfitt and Childs, 1988; Rennert, 2019).
-We found strong positive correlation between A{lox} and S{iox} (r2=0.76-0.99) with relatively constant slope: the A{lox} :Si{ox} molar ratio was 2.05 (allophanic Andisols), 2.25 (non-allophanic Andisols), 3.58 (Spodosols), and 3.91 (crystalline mineralogy metal complexes and their coprecipitates with varying amounts of alkali-soluble or desorbable OM and non-centrifugeable
+We found strong positive correlation between Al{OX} and Si{OX} (r^2 =0.76-0.99) with relatively constant Al{OX} : Si{OX} molar ratio for each soil group: 4.4 (allophanic Andisols), 4.8 (non-allophanic Andisols), 7.7 (Spodosols), and 8.4 (crystalline mineralogy group).

-- 405 group).
 Short-range-order aluminosilicates commonly found in Andisols and Spodosols have a molar ratio of 1-2, but possibly up to 4 for Al-rich allophane (Dahlgren et al., 1993).
 The OX-extractable phase in the studied soil fractions may also contain poorly-crystalline gibbsite which can form rapidly in OM-rich, acidic soil environment (e.g., Heckman et al., 2013).
-The source of Al{OX} and Si{OX} in the crystalline mineralogy group is less clear but likely to include interlayer components of 2:1 clay such as hydroxy Al polymers and aluminosilicates (Barnhisel and Bertsch, 1989; Wada and Kakuto, 1983) as well as amorphous - 410 gibbsite and silica (Drees et al., 1989).
-Most Fe{OX} phase is attributable to ferrihydrite and colloidal goethite for lower-density fractions, and less-crystalline Fe oxides as well as magnetite - a primary mineral that associates little with OM due to the lack of hydroxylated surface - for higher density fractions - for higher density fractions (Cornell and Schwertmann, 2003; Parfitt and Childs, 1988; Rennert, 2019).
-The DC-extractable metal phase obtained after PP and OX extractions largely represents crystalline iron oxides and coprecipitated Al phases (Cornell and Schwertmann, 2003). - The sequential extraction results along the particle density gradient showed that greater proportions of total extractable Fe and Al were present as low-crystallinity phases (e.g., organic complexes, short-range-order minerals) in lower-density fractions (Fig. A4), which agrees well with the high affinity of these reactive phases to complex, coprecipitate, and adsorb OM (Kaiser and Guggenberger, 2003; Kleber et al., 2015; Wagai and Mayer, 2007; Wagai et al., 2013).
-The Al:Fe molar ratio of the extracts was relatively constant along the particle density gradient in some of the soils (Fig. A5), implying coprecipitation of
+The source of Al{OX} and Si{OX} in the crystalline mineralogy group is less clear but likely to include interlayer components of 2:1 clay such as hydroxy Al polymers and aluminosilicates (Barnhisel and Bertsch, 1989; Wada and Kakuto, 1983) as well as amorphous gibbsite and silica (Drees et al., 1989).
+Most Feox phase is attributable to ferrihydrite and colloidal goethite for lower-density fractions, and less-crystalline Fe oxides as well as magnetite - a primary mineral that associates little with OM - for higher density fractions (Cornell and Schwertmann, 2003; Parfitt and Childs, 1988; Rennert, 2019).
+The DC-extractable metal phase obtained after PP and OX extractions largely represents crystalline iron oxides and coprecipitated Al phases (Cornell and Schwertmann, 2003).

-- 420 organo-Fe and organo-Al phases.
+The Al:Fe molar ratio of the extracts was relatively constant along the particle density gradient in some of the soils (Fig. A4), implying coprecipitation of organo-Fe and organo-Al phases.
 The other soils, mostly in Andisol and Spodosol groups, showed density-dependent patterns.
-Some of the allophanic Andisol samples, all of the non-allophanic Andisol samples and one of the two Spodosol samples showed higher Al:Fe ratios towards lower-density fractions especially in metal{PP} and metal{OX} phases (Fig. A5a-c).
+Some of the allophanic Andisol samples, all of the non-allophanic Andisol samples and one of the two Spodosol samples showed higher Al:Fe ratios towards lower-density fractions especially in metal{PP} and metal{OX} phases (Fig. A4a-c).
 These higher Al:Fe ratios may be explained by higher capability of Al ions to form insoluble complex with organic ligands under low pH and low metal:C ratio conditions (Nierop et al., 2002).
-In addition, the lower density of organo-Al coprecipitates (1.7 g cm-3) than that of organo-Fe ones (2.5 g cm-3, Kaiser and Guggenberger, 2007) may account for the observed higher Al:Fe ratios. - 425
+In addition, the lower density of organo-Al coprecipitates (1.7 g cm-3) than that of organo-Fe ones (2.5 g cm-3, Kaiser and Guggenberger, 2007) may account for the observed higher Al:Fe ratios.

-4.2 Pedogenic metal enrichment at meso-density range
+4.2 Pedogenic metal enrichment at intermediate (meso) density range